Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 ---

-### **Dedicated server**: Web server
+### **Dedicated server**: Web server (Nginx vs Apache)

+By purchasing a dedicated server, it can become whatever server you want it to be (gaming server, blockchain server, website server).
+It won't be able to host websites out of the box though.

-You have to install a web server, FTP, and a webhost panel.
-These steps are my guesses based on researching
+In order to have a website people can visit and a setup that makes it easy for the web developer to manage the website, you have to install a web server, FTP, and a webhost panel.
+Let's first install the webserver

 1. Install web server

 - Choose webserver (nginx or apache) and firewall (uwf or iptables).
-Once you open your website to be discoverable, you need a firewall against malicious hackers.
-You can research pro’s and con’s of nginx vs apache
+You want to install a web server AND a webhost because once you open your public IP to the internet, you need a firewall against malicious hackers.
+You can research pro’s and con’s of nginx vs apache (Briefly, Nginx can handle a lot more traffic than Apache, but Apache has a better developer experience with .htaccess, etc)

 - Eg. Google: Ubuntu 22 install nginx with ufw
 	- Brief from: https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-22-04
 	- Run `sudo apt update` then `sudo apt install nginx`
+	- Check if ufw is installed by running `sudo ufw --version`.
+If need to be installed, eg. Google: ubuntu 22 install ufw
+	- Check if firewall is on by running `sudo ufw status`.
+If it says inactive, then you should enable the firewall: `sudo ufw enable`.
 	- Then open the ports with `sudo ufw allow 'Nginx HTTP'` and `sudo ufw allow 'Nginx HTTPS'`
-	- If the http and https port still don't open up when you ran `sudo ufw status` saying it's inactive, then you should enable the firewall: `sudo ufw enable`.
-If you can't open the ports because ufw doesn't exist, look up how to install ufw, eg. Google: ubuntu 22 install ufw

-- Eg. Google: Ubuntu 22 install apache
+- Eg. Or Google: Ubuntu 22 install apache

 2. After you've installed a firewall, do NOT close out your SSH terminal.
-Check that SSH port 22 is allowed.
-When using ufw, you'd run `sudo ufw status`

-If SSH port 22 is not allowed, you’ve just setup UFW (if had to enable ufw), and you would need to unblock port 22 (SSH) right away so you don’t lose access.

-Run the following:
+- Allow port 22 by running:
 ```
-sudo ufw allow 22
+sudo ufw allow 'OpenSSH'
-sudo ufw reload
-sudo ufw status
 ```

+If that didn't work then it's because OpenSSH is not a listed convention name port at `sudo ufw app list`, then try adding the numberic port instead: `sudo ufw allow 22`.

+The `sudo ufw status` shows the rules, but to make sure the rules take effect, run `sudo ufw reload`

 4. Test your webserver
 Get your public ip address which is not necessarily the ip given to you by the onboarding server server admin.